Home / Curriculum / Phonics

 Key Terminology

 A phoneme is the smallest unit of sound in a word.
+We refer to these as sounds.

 Feel/watch how your mouth changes when you say a word, every time your mouth moves/changes shape you are saying a new phoneme, e.g. b-r-i-ck